-governments and shareholders for corporations to conduct sustainable business practices.
-The corporate 116 response has often meant an adoption of a new consciousness of doing business and this has been known as CSR 117 since the 1970s.
-MNC's are complex differentiated networks marked with internal heterogeneity and with the 118 complexity of managing across globally dispersed, diverse units (Bartlett and Ghoshal, 1989; Ghoshal and Nohria, 119 1989).
+In recent times, there has been an acceleration of multinational corporate activity, in the era of globalization, MNC's that conduct business across national boundaries in many countries are no longer able to conduct destructive and unethical practices under protective radar.
+With a dramatic proliferation of media attention, propagation of non-governmental organizations (NGOs) and global information sharing, there is a surging demand from civil society, consumers, governments and shareholders for corporations to conduct sustainable business practices.
+The corporate response has often meant an adoption of a new consciousness of doing business and this has been known as CSR since the 1970s.
+MNC's are complex with differentiated networks marked internal heterogeneity and with the complexity of managing across globally dispersed, diverse units (Bartlett and Ghoshal, 1989; Ghoshal and Nohria, 1989).
 MNCs are faced with diverse stakeholder environments across their international operations.
-Global CSR 120 management also involves cross-border transfer and management of CSR practices, from one part of the MNC 121 122 to another, as well as the management of local CSR practices suited to the local context of the subsidiary units.
-123 CSR practices in these MNCs revealed the globally-managed CSR practices and their transnational management 124 processes, as well as several local CSR practices.
+Global CSR management also involves cross-border transfer and management of CSR practices, from one part of the MNC to another, as well as the management of local CSR practices suited to the local context of the subsidiary units.
+CSR practices in these MNCs revealed the globally-managed CSR transnational management practices and their processes, as well as several local CSR practices.

-The international business domain offers a challenging context for inquiry into firm's CSR and ongoing 125 stakeholder relationship management since there are many more and diverse stakeholders of international business 126 firms (Wood and Pasquero, 1997).
-The MNCs are faced with wider CSR expectations, and MNCs are under 127 increasing pressure for socially responsible behavior in their global operations.
-The complex legitimacy issues 128 faced by MNCs across these diverse political, economic, institutional and sociological environments are also 129 discontinuous and marked with uncertainty and preclude universal corporate policies because what may be 130 acceptable in one country or at a time may run counter to public policies or acceptable norms elsewhere or at 131 other times (Logsdon and ??ood, 2002).
-Common CSR practices in Bangladesh by MNCs are centered around 132 namely poverty alleviation, healthcare, education, charity activities, cultural enrichment, youth development, 133 women empowerment, patronizing sports and music etc. these activities are devised to be the partners in 134 development as responsible citizen.
-135
+The international business domain offers a challenging context for inquiry into firm's CSR and ongoing stakeholder relationship management since there are many more and diverse stakeholders of international business firms (Wood and Pasquero, 1997).
+The MNCs are faced with wider CSR expectations, and MNCs are under increasing pressure for socially responsible behavior in their global operations.
+The complex legitimacy issues faced by MNCs across these diverse political, economic, institutional and sociological environments are also discontinuous and marked with uncertainty and preclude universal corporate policies because what may be acceptable in one country or at a time may run counter to public policies or acceptable norms elsewhere or at other times (Logsdon and Wood, 2002).
+Common CSR practices in Bangladesh by MNCs are centered around namely poverty alleviation, healthcare, education, charity activities, cultural enrichment, youth development, women empowerment, patronizing sports and music etc. these activities are devised to be the partners in development as responsible citizen.